 Kate Supron is Campus Community Liaison for Cornell Community Relations.
 She has been on staff at Cornell for 2 years, first with the Office of Engagement Initiatives before joining Community Relations.
 Kate previously served as Mayor of the Village of Cayuga Heights for 6 years.
 In this capacity, she served on a variety of local governmental boards and committees.

 A native of Arlington, Virginia, Kate has a background in preK-12 education, with 7 years teaching high school social studies, and three years on pre-school boards.
 Kate is currently co-president of the Ithaca High School PTA.

-Kate works with local school districts and educational non-profits, coordinates Community Office Hours program and the annual Town-Gown Resource fair.
+Kate works with local school districts and educational non-profits.
 She works to facilitate productive, progressive connections between campus and the community on a variety of levels.
 Kate serves on the boards of Lifelong and the Cayuga Lake Scenic Byway.